 Useful intestinal bacteria are those that help our body digest food, absorb proteins, vitamins and other beneficial substances.
-But the main food of harmful bacteria are the products of fermentation.
+But the main menu of harmful bacteria is the products of fermentation.
 Besides, these harmful microbes secrete poisons of rotting processes.
-If we talk about the importance of intestinal microflora, it can be compared with the functioning of the liver and kidneys combined.
+If we talk about the importance of intestinal microflora, then we can compare it with the functioning of the liver and kidneys combined.

-Beneficial microflora in our bodies are represented by beneficial intestinal bacteria: lactobacilli, bifidobacteria, enterococci, and many other microorganisms, which constitute almost ninety-nine per cent of all intestine inhabitants.
-But the remaining one per cent are opportunistic bacteria.
+Beneficial intestinal bacteria represent symbiotic microflora in our bodies.
+It includes lactobacilli, bifidobacteria, enterococci, and many other microorganisms.
+Besides, they constitute almost ninety-nine per cent of all intestine “inhabitants”.
+However, the remaining one per cent are opportunistic bacteria.
 Proteus, Staphylococcus, Pseudomonas aeruginosa and many others are on their list.
-At the same time, if the patients intestine is entirely healthy, then there is no pathogenic microflora in it.
+At the same time, if the patient’s intestine is entirely healthy, then there is no pathogenic microflora in it.

 Interestingly, the intestinal microflora begins to develop at the time of birth.
 And its development ends in all people, usually at different ages.
 But, as a rule, it is from seven to twelve years old.

 A healthy microflora ensures the proper quality functioning of all body systems.
 Therefore, in case of violation, it is vital to restore the probiotic population as soon as possible.
 Without a healthy microflora, there will be no proper digestion, which means there may be various problems with the gastrointestinal tract.

 Beneficial intestinal bacteria do not allow various putrefactive bacteria to develop in the intestine and also neutralise toxins secreted by them.